Hola 👋

 Let’s go!

 Visiting Cahuita National Park is a straightforward way to experience Costa Rica’s biodiversity and natural beauty.
 Whether you’re there for the trails, the wildlife, or the snorkeling, Cahuita offers a glimpse into the rich ecological environment of the region without the need for excessive planning.
+Want to crush two epic nature walks in one day?
+Try this in the morning and then hop over to the Gandoca-Manzanillo National Wildlife Refuge in the afternoon.

 Don’t miss the guide to our favorite activities and restaurants in Puerto Viejo, including two of our favorites near Cahuita National Park.